 Instead of being on the world wide web where it risks being attacked, pillaged or purchased (or having those things happen to its users), Its home will be on the secure and decentralized SAFE Network.

 The longer version is that it’s a virtual decentralized file storage and retrieval tool built using NodeJs.
-SAFE Drive will enable you to access global network data as if it where on your local drive, read and write access, it’ll allow you to create public names (domain names), upload websites and content, modify permission access, secure access to truly private information, safe storage… the list goes on and on.
+SAFE Drive will enable you to access global network data as if it were on your local drive, read and write access, it’ll allow you to create public names (domain names), upload websites and content, modify permission access, secure access to truly private information, safe storage… the list goes on and on.

 You’ll notice I refer to SAFE Drive as a Genesis Application.
 It really is that important.
 I’ve chosen my words carefully.

-The ability to easily upload, download or amend your photo’s, intellectual property, legal documentation, music and audio files, film and video, websites, code, databases and applications is of immense importance when we consider a new Internet.
+The ability to easily upload, download or amend your photos, intellectual property, legal documentation, music and audio files, film and video, websites, code, databases, and applications is of immense importance when we consider a new Internet.

 That building needs filling and SAFE Drive will allow regular people like you and I from all over the planet to do just that.